gajus/dindent/README.md

 There is a [good reason not to use regular expression to parse HTML](http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454).
 However, DOM parser will rebuild the whole HTML document.
 It will attempt to add missing tags, close open block tags, or remove anything that's not a valid HTML.
 This is what Tidy does, DOM, etc. This behaviour is undesirable when debugging HTML output.
 Regex based parser will not rebuild the document.
 Dindent will only add indentation, without otherwise affecting the markup.

+The above is also the reason why [Chrome DevTools](https://developers.google.com/chrome-developer-tools/) is not a direct replacement for Dindent.

 ## Use

 Parser implements a single method, `indent`: